Lucas-Tito/CodeSchool/Data_Structure/Binary_Tree/Loading_Tree_Via_String/README.md

 <![image](https://user-images.githubusercontent.com/61806906/180614855-f20d5f9a-e02b-4c53-8a67-f0688e522f0c.png)

-<h1 align="center">Descrição</h1>
+<h1 align="center">Description</h1>

-+ Leia a string que representa a árvore serializada.
++ Read a string that represents a tree serialized.
-+ Você deve construir a árvore a partir da string implemetando corretamente o construtor do código de partida.
-+ Você pode entender a lógica de serialização no seguinte link.
-+ A saída é a árvore percorrida in-order, mas já está implementado no código de partida.
++ You need to build a tree from the string implementing correctly the start code constructor.
++ The output is the tree traveled in-order, but it's already implemented on start code.

 <br> <br>
-## Entrada
+## Input
 4 # 8 2 # # #

-## Saída
+## Output
 [ 4 2 8 ]